OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### APK Signature Scheme (v4 Scheme)

-APK Signature Scheme v4 is a streaming-compatible signing scheme. v4 is based on the Merkle hash tree calculated over all bytes of the APK.
-It follows the structure of the fs-verity hash tree exactly. fs-verity is a Linux kernel feature that allows the system to continuously verify APK files with trusted digital certificates.
-When the platform provides this on-access verification mechanism, with a trusted certificate from a supported store like Play, the store can install APK files with a fs-verity signature for continuous verification.
-Files protected by fs-verity are immutable and read requests only succeed if the content verifies.
+The APK Signature Scheme v4 was introduced along with Android 11.0 (API level 30). which requires all devices launched with it to have [fs-verity](https://kernel.org/doc/html/latest/filesystems/fsverity.html) enabled by default. fs-verity is a Linux kernel feature that is primarily used for file authentication (detection of malicious modifications) due to its extremely efficient file hash calculation.
+Read requests only will succeed if the content verifies against trusted digital certificates that were loaded to the kernel keyring during boot time.

-Once fs-verity is supported in the kernel, partners can put the new type of certificate from their trusted stores in the product partition /product/etc/security/fsverity, the certificates are loaded to kernel keyring during boot time.
-On a device supporting this feature, the trusted store can install an APK with their corresponding fs-verity signature.
+The v4 signature requires a complementary v2 or v3 signature and in contrast to previous signature schemes, the v4 signature is stored in a separate file `<apk name>.apk.idsig`.
+Remember to specify it using the `--v4-signature-file` flag when verifying a v4-signed APK with `apksigner verify`.

-Android 11 stores the signature in a separate file, <apk name>.apk.idsig.
-The v4 signature requires a complementary v2 or v3 signature
+You can find more detailed information in the [Android developer documentation](https://source.android.com/security/apksigning/v4).

 #### Creating Your Certificate